The Sun Archive

 By overcoming egotism, human beings get over the mood of depression and feeling lamed or paralyzed.
 In this phenomenon we can see something that is good: strength out of insufficiency or inadequacy.
 Thank God that I am encouraged by an inadequate deed–that is, by its failure–to further action!
 Human striving is not a vague matter of luck.
 Only those whose free will turns away from the destiny of the human being remain unredeemed.
 In the synthesis of the world process, suffering is a factor."

-In any karmic discussion, we must try to stand above past-life experiences, and yet within them, as an objective observer knowing that each soul is an amalgamation of strengths and weaknesses of unknown amplifications and karmic sources.
-There have been major transformative events in humanity’s struggle and everyone has responded to these experiences in unique ways which have carried forward in the soul and the heart.
+Thus, a true seeker must learn to embrace the challenges of life.
+In a karmic review, we must try to stand above past-life experiences, and yet within them, as an objective observer knowing that each soul is an amalgamation of strengths and weaknesses of unknown amplifications and karmic sources.
+There have been major transformative events in humanity’s struggle and each individual has responded to these experiences in unique ways which have carried forward in the soul and the heart.
 Many of these transformations have created wounds that need to be healed.
 These wounds carry forward from one lifetime to the next as aptitudes, appearances, illnesses, and dispositions.

 The path is the quest for genuine spiritual facts and principles; not the discernment of rules that are produced out of human constructs.
 We human beings are sometimes influenced, and held back, by policies, rules, and guidelines created solely out of egotism in the modern world.
 Following the seeker’s path enables one to achieve our true potential and, if we stick with it, knowledge of the immutable laws and rules of the universe; among them are karma and repeated lifetimes.
 It is an individual path of growth empowering the individual toward true spiritual freedom.
 It is a journey that molds and develops one’s inner faculties and capabilities so that each person may learn how to: